High Protein Banana Cinnamon Overnight Oats

 Ingredients

-• 1 cup almond milk (or preferred milk)
+• 2 cups almond milk (or preferred milk)

-• 1 tablespoon chia seeds (add more to increase fiber content)
+• 3-4 tablespoons chia seeds help to increase thickness

 Optional Toppings